Qaaed/Passenger-Counter/README.md

 ## Features
 - Increment the counter with a button click
 - Save counts to a list of previous entries
-- Clean and minimal UI

 ## Live Demo
 [View on Netlify](https://68b41e9c4e7aa43ba7289072--lustrous-heliotrope-efcde2.netlify.app/)